Events

 Flamingock supports events at two levels:

-- Pipeline Events: Provide information about the entire migration process.
+- Pipeline Events: Provide information about the entire execution.

 - Stage Events: Provide granular information about individual stage executions.